konrads/payments-engine/README.md

 ## Design

-The design relies on a `AccStore` service, fronted by a trait of the mentioned name, and `InMemoryAccStore` implementation.
+The design relies on a `PaymentEngine ` service, fronted by a trait of the mentioned name, and `InMemoryPaymentEngine` implementation.
 The current implementation stores relevant information in-memory, but allows for extensions via new implementation, eg. stores that persist in disk/db/cache.
-Extensions might require changes to `AccStore` trait itself, to make it more async.
+Extensions might require changes to `PaymentEngine` trait itself, to make it more async.

-`InMemoryAccStore` accepts deserialized `TxnEvents`, persists transaction data and updates the client snapshots.
+`InMemoryPaymentEngine` accepts deserialized `TxnEvents`, persists transaction data and updates the client snapshots.
 Awareness of all transactions is required for disputes, but in-memory implementation is non scalable and subject to optimizations.

 The current approach reads transactions from a file in a sync way, via `Iterator`.